 Should the unlikely happen and you decide this one isn’t for you, there’s a 200-night trial on all of Simba’s mattresses and the brand will collect it for free.

-Emma is a well-known, reliable brand when it comes to bedding, particularly mattresses, and right now you can snap one up at a fraction of the price as the brand is hosting its autumn sale with 50 per cent off its most popular styles.
+Emma is a well-known, reliable brand when it comes to bedding, particularly mattresses, and right now you can snap one up at a fraction of the priceas the brand is offering new customers up to 45 per cent off its most popular styles.
 A bestseller, the original mattress seriously impressed our reviewer who said it left them with a “particularly luxurious sleep every single night.”

 “You get that instant squishy sensation that comes with a full memory foam mattress as it moulds to your body, but not so much that you feel as though you’re being enveloped by it” praised our writer.
 “Then, all night, that’s where you remain, cushioned and supported, whether you’re sleeping on your front, back or side – trust us, we tried them all.”

 Eve the original hybrid, UK double: Was £769, now £538, Evesleep.co.uk

 There’s a very nice 25 per cent off this mattress from leading bed-in-a-box brand Eve.
 At 25cm thickness with medium firmness, this hybrid mattress is said to be extremely supportive.